Red Grange: University of Illinois

 Grange played for the team from 1923 to 1925.
 In his first collegiate football game, he scored three touchdowns against Nebraska.
 In seven games as a sophomore, he ran for 723 yards and scored 12 touchdowns, and led Illinois to an undefeated season and the Helms Athletic Foundation national championship.
 His younger brother Garland also played football for the school.

 He drew national attention for his performance in the October 18, 1924, game against Michigan, in the grand opening game of the new Memorial Stadium, built as a memorial to Illini students and alumni who had died in World War I. The Michigan Wolverines entered the game as favorites, having won a national title the previous year.
 Grange returned the opening kickoff for a 95-yard touchdown.
 He then scored three more touchdowns on runs of 67, 56, and 44 yards, all in the first 12 minutes of the game.
 In the second half, Grange scored a fifth touchdown on an 11-yard run and also threw a 20-yard touchdown pass.
-And then to top it off, playing defense, he intercepted two passes.
+To top it off, playing defense, he intercepted two passes.
 Michigan coach Fielding Yost said, "All Grange can do is run," to which Zuppke, referring to a famed opera star of the age, responded, "And all Galli-Curci can do is sing."

 The game inspired Grantland Rice to write this poetic description: